 This course provides topics in fundamental algebra to include: operations on expressions, variables, monomials, polynomials, solving and graphing linear equations and inequalities.
 Emphasis is placed on operations involving formulas, factoring, problem-solving, radicals, and rational expressions.
 This course also provides topics in fundamental plane geometry to include: congruence, similarity, perpendicular and parallel lines, angles, theorems, and properties of polygons and circles.
 Emphasis is placed on constructions and calculations for perimeter, area and volume of common and complex geometric figures.
-In addition, this course offers hands-on applications, which allow students to relate and apply concepts, developed through inductive and deductive reasoning, to real world situations.
+In addition, this course offers handson applications, which allow students to relate and apply concepts, developed through inductive and deductive reasoning, to real world situations.

-CON 116: Construction Business, Accounting and Financial Management placed on construction business strategic planning and organization, as well as the systems, methods and report analysis of accounting as it relates to construction management.
+CON 116: Construction Business, Accounting and Financial Management 3.0 units - 45 hours

+This course provides students with the fundamentals of business management, financial management and accounting for construction companies.
+Emphasis is placed on construction business strategic planning and organization, as well as the systems, methods and report analysis of accounting as it relates to construction management.
 Additionally, this course provides fundamental financial principles, focusing on cash flow for both company and project needs, methods and sources for financial resources, productivity analysis and financial analysis.
 Using inductive and deductive reasoning, students relate and apply the concepts, through handson applications, to real world situations.